Julien Baker: Artistry

-Baker is known for her deeply personal, confessional songwriting, and her music has been categorized as a mix of indie rock, indie folk, alternative, and emo.
-The sparse arrangements on her “fragile, gentle” 2015 debut, Sprained Ankle, feature only her voice and guitar, and her stage performances often consist of her alone, utilizing a loop pedal.
-2017's Turn Out the Lights saw the addition of occasional violin as well as "organs and cavernous-sounding production."
-Baker experimented with a more full-band sound for her 2021 release Little Oblivions, and has commented on feeling limited by her own expectations to adhere to her established style.
-The album newly features drums, bass, keyboards, mandolin, and banjo, all played by Baker on the recording.
-On tour for the album, she has played with a full band and featured new, multi-instrument arrangements of her previous work, describing the band's sound as "post-rock."
+Baker is known for her personal, confessional songwriting, and her music has been categorized as a mix of indie rock, indie folk, alternative, and emo.
+The sparse arrangements on her "fragile, gentle" 2015 debut, Sprained Ankle, feature only her voice, guitar, and occasional piano, and her stage performances for many years consisted of her alone, utilizing a loop pedal.
+Paste assessed, "Baker's skill lies in her narrative songwriting, which pierces her experiences to the bone."
+2017's Turn Out the Lights saw the addition of occasional violin, as well as organs and "cavernous-sounding production."
+Her performances from this period have been called "hushed, reverential events," with the audience often remaining quiet and emotional.

+Baker experimented with a more full-band sound for her 2021 release Little Oblivions, and has commented on feeling limited by expectations to adhere to her established style.
+The album newly featured drums, bass, keyboards, mandolin, and banjo, all played by Baker on the recording.
+On tour following its release, she played with a full band and debuted new, multi-instrument arrangements of her previous work, describing the band's sound as "post-rock."

-Baker’s writing is infused with religious themes, and is often noted for its physical imagery.
+Baker's writing is infused with religious themes, and it often is noted for its occasionally violent imagery.
 Hope, redemption, love, addiction, shame, self-loathing, and direct appeals to God are all prominent motifs throughout her work.
 Her music often features frank explorations of addiction and sobriety, and she has been open in discussing her experiences with substance abuse and mental illness.

+Poet Hanif Abdurraqib delineated Baker's body of work as follows:

 Personal life

 Baker is a lesbian, and her fraught experiences with organized Christianity inform much of her work.
 She came out to her parents at age 17, after years of being closeted and watching friends get sent to conversion therapy or kicked out of their homes.
-However, she found her family was “radically accepting.”
-She previously referred to herself as a Christian socialist, but has spoken on how being constantly labelled the "sober queer Christian" early in her career was damaging to her understanding of her identity, and led to her questioning and reevaluating many foundational aspects of her life.
+However, she found her family was "radically accepting."
+She previously referred to herself as a Christian socialist, but has spoken on how being constantly labeled the "sober queer Christian" early in her career was damaging to her understanding of her identity, and led to her questioning and reevaluating many foundational aspects of her life.
 She has since discussed the ever-changing nature of her relationship to faith, saying she is no longer interested in labeling her beliefs so rigidly and that she is trying to adopt a less dichotomous worldview than the one she was raised with, calling the realization "freeing."

-Baker has a deep appreciation for literature and has said that she "love[s] school".
-She has contributed essays to literary magazines and been known to enjoy discussing philosophy, history, theology, and her hopes of possibly continuing her academic pursuits or becoming a teacher.
-Interviewers have often remarked on her kind, playful nature and Southern politeness as striking in contrast to the weight of the themes she explores in her music.
+She has been diagnosed with obsessive-compulsive disorder and depression.

+In February 2024, Baker was named an Honorary Professor of Recording Industry at her alma mater, Middle Tennessee State University.

+Baker resided in Nashville, Tennessee until 2023, when she relocated to Los Angeles, California.
+She is currently in a relationship with Boygenius bandmate Lucy Dacus.